little9/sqlar/README.md

 # Sqlar

-This is a Ruby Gem for createing SQLite Archive compatiable files.
+This is a Ruby Gem for createing [SQLite Archiver](https://www.sqlite.org/sqlar) compatiable files.

 SQLite Archiver is a tool for embedding files in a SQLite database.